SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 >
 > - When an alarm group has been updated manually, it will no longer be updated automatically.
 > - From DataMiner 10.2.6/10.3.0 onwards, you can manually create an alarm group even when the *Automatic incident tracking* option is not activated in the alarm tab.
-> - From DataMiner 10.2.6/10.3.0 onwards, the right-click menu of an incident also allows you to take/(force) release ownership of an incident, to add a comment, and to clear an incident in case it was created manually.
+> - From DataMiner 10.2.6/10.3.0 onwards, the right-click menu of an incident also allows you to take/(force) release ownership of the incident, add a comment, clear the incident in case it was created manually, assign a ticket to the incident, or view a ticket that was assigned to the incident.
 > - From DataMiner 10.2.6/10.3.0 onwards, when an alarm group is created or edited manually, it will always receive focus.
 Automatically created alarm groups receive focus if at least one of the base alarms has focus.
 See [Filtering alarms on alarm focus](xref:ApplyingAlarmFiltersInTheAlarmConsole#filtering-alarms-on-alarm-focus).

 ## Monitoring of trend patterns